The Joys of Owning a Cat

 - A fresh litter box.
 Most house cats are indoor cats, which means you will need a litter box.
 A litter box is convenient, but needs to be cleaned every day to avoid unpleasant odors.
 Pet stores offer litter formulas that make it easy to scoop out waste and control the smell.

 - Consistent grooming.
-Although a cat might not need the same amount of grooming as a dog, it still takes work to prevent your house turning into one big hairball.
+Although a cat might not need the same amount of grooming as a dog, it still takes work to prevent your house from turning into one big hairball.
 A weekly cleaning is usually enough, and you can find easy-to-use cat grooming tools at most pet stores.

 - A scratch pole.
 Many cats have a tendency to scratch and paw at drapes, furniture, and just about anything else that takes their fancy.
 Investing in a scratch pole or post will not only provide your cat with the scratching outlet they need, but also save you lots of money and frustration.